Breast lump surgery: aftercare advice

 Information for patients from Day Surgery

 You have had surgery to remove a lump from your breast.
-The following explains what you should do when you get home to look after yourself and your wound.
+The following leaflet explains the following.

 When you get home and for the first few days after your surgery